Frequently asked questions

 Eden Prairie, MN 55344

-Your hearing aid(s) will be shipped to your UnitedHealthcare Hearing provider or your home (if you chose virtual care) within 10-14 business days of payment.
-Your provider will call you to schedule your fitting appointment.
+Your hearing aid(s) will be shipped to your hearing provider within 10-14 business days of payment.
+Your provider will call you to schedule a fitting appointment.
 If you don't hear from them, call to schedule your fitting appointment.

 If you placed an order online, visit the check order status page and enter in your order confirmation number.